clearpathrobotics/cpr-documentation/README.md

     The terminal will either report:
     - _All matched files use Prettier code style!_
     - _Code style issues found in the above file(s).
 Forgot to run Prettier?_
-      You can fix the errors by running the command `npm run format-write`.
+      You can fix the errors by running Prettier on a single file, with `npx prettier --write <FILE PATH>`.
-      This format all the files in the repository, and save them automatically.
+      For example, you can run the command `npx prettier --write README.md` to format this README.
       - Refer to the _package.json_ to understand what this script calls.
       - Refer to the _.prettierrc.json_ to understand the rules Prettier is using when checking files.

-      - Alternativaly, you can format a single file by running `npx prettier --write <FILE PATH>`, such as `npx prettier --write README.md`
-8. You will need to confirm that `npm run format-write` code formatting did not make any functionality changes to your _.mdx_ documentation.
+      Note, we used to suggest the command `npm run format-write` to update all the files in this repository.
+      We don't suggest this command anymore, since it is then difficult for reviewers of Pull Requests to find the intended content changes.
-    You may see files that claim to be updated in Source Control, but don't have any visible changes.
+      If you do continue to use this entire repositry command, you may see files that claim to be updated in Source Control, but don't have any visible changes.
-    You should run these commands in your terminal to prevent Git from noting these types of changes:
+      If so, you should run these commands in your terminal to prevent Git from noting these types of changes:

         git config --global core.filemode false
         git config --global core.autocrlf false

-9. When ready, publish your branch on GitHub, and submit a Pull Request to merge your changes into the _development_ branch.
+8. When ready, publish your branch on GitHub, and submit a Pull Request to merge your changes into the _development_ branch.
     Pull Requests to the _production_ branch will not merged.
     Also note that this GitHub repository has branch protection rules, that prevent you from committing directly to _production_ and _development_.
+    The Pull Request will automatically request reviews from people listed in the codeowners file, but you can also add more reviewers.

     <img src="/static/img/readme_images/readme_github_1.png" width="467"/>

-10. The administrators of this documentation will review the website for any functional issues, and will periodically merge the latest commits in the _development_ branch into the _production_ branch.
+9. The administrators of this documentation will review the website for any functional issues, and will periodically merge the latest commits in the _development_ branch into the _production_ branch.

 ## Workflow for publishing OutdoorNav User Manual updates